 Broad beans such as ‘Aquadulce Claudia’ can be direct sown in the garden soil in November.
 Alternatively sow them in modules or pots for transplanting later.

 Sow peas such as ‘Meteor’ outdoors for an early crop next year.
 Or try Alderman or Mangetout for pea shoots.
-With shoots you can have a crop very quickly if you do them in containers in the greenhouse.
+With pea shoots you can have a crop very quickly if you do them in containers in the greenhouse or indoors.

 Sowing spring or salad onions now for an early spring crop is fine.
 The very early crops are sometimes harvested when small and are referred to in the trade as bootlaces.
 But they grow fast as the weather warms up.